-MIR observations depend strongly on the ambient conditions such as humidity, temperature or airmass.
-In service mode science observations are interlaced by calibration observations on a timescale of 3h.
-Observations of photometric standards will be provided by the observatory within a time interval of three hours w.r.t. the science observations.
+MIR observations depend strongly on the ambient conditions such as humidity, temperature and airmass.
+In service mode science observations are interlaced by calibration observations on a timescale of 2 hours.
+That is, observations of photometric standards will be provided by the observatory within a time interval of two hours w.r.t. the science observations.

-Calibrators, unless provided by the observer, are selected from the MIR spectro-photometric standard star catalog of the VLT (http://www.eso.org/instruments/visir).
-This catalog is a sub-set of the radiometric all-sky network of absolutely calibrated stellar spectra by Cohen et al.6.
-This list is supplemented by MIR standards formerly used by TIMMI2 (see http://www.ls.eso.org/lasilla/sciops/3p6/timmi/html/stand.html).

-At present the standard star catalog contains 425 sources.
+Calibrators, unless provided by the observer, are selected from the MIR spectro-photometric standard star catalog of the VLT8.
+This catalog is a sub-set of the radiometric all-sky network of absolutely calibrated stellar spectra by Cohen et al.9.
+This list is supplemented by MIR standards formerly used by TIMMI210.
+At present, the standard star catalog contains 425 sources.

-Continuous observations over 3 hours of the same standard star indicates that photometric stability better than 3% can be achieved with VISIR at the VLT.
+Continuous observations over 3 hours of the same standard star indicate that photometric stability better than 3% can be achieved with VISIR at the VLT.
 In order to test if a photometric precision of the same order can be obtained, a reduced set of standard stars has been built consisting of the Cohen et al. stars which obey the following criteria: